8bitbuddhist/PixelMaestro/docs/animation.md

 ```

 ## Changing the Animation Speed
-You can set the animation's speed in the constructor or via the `set_timing()` method.
+You can set the animation's speed via the `set_timing()` method.
 Speed is the amount of time (in milliseconds) between animation cycles.
 For example, an animation with 5 cycles and a speed of 100 will take 500ms (5 * 100) to finish, while the same animation with a speed of 500 will take 2500ms (5 * 500) to finish.

 You can also set a pause interval.
 Pause is the amount of time (in milliseconds) that the cycle is delayed.
 For example, consider an Animation with a speed of 500ms and fading enabled.
 Normally the Animation would gradually fade over the course of the entire 500ms.
 But if you set a pause interval of 300ms, the Animation won't start fading until 300ms have passed.
 This results in the Animation "rushing" over the last 200ms.
 Pause only works while fading is enabled.